 Passiflora edulis is an evergreen Climber growing to 9 m (29ft 6in) at a fast rate.

-It is hardy to zone 10 and is frost tender.
-It is in leaf 12-Jan It is in flower from Jul to August.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Bees.
+See above for USDA hardiness.
+It is hardy to UK zone 10 and is frost tender.
+It is in leaf all year, in flower from July to August.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Bees.

 South Wall.
 By.
 West Wall.
 By.